artur3333/Dino-AI/README.md

    ```

 2. In the main menu, press:
-    - 2 to start Single Player Mode
+    - `1` to start the AI Mode. `NEAT` will simulate multiple generations of Dinos, with the best-performing neural networks selected to continue learning and improving.

-3. Use the spacebar to make the dinosaur jump and avoid obstacles.
+    - `2` to start Single Player Mode.
+Use the `spacebar` to make the dinosaur jump and avoid obstacles.

-## Future Improvements
+## Configuration

-- **AI Mode**: Placeholder for an AI mode to be implemented in the future.
+To adjust the AI’s behavior, you can modify parameters in `config-feedforward.txt` as needed.
+This file contains settings for mutation rates, population size, and other NEAT-specific options.
+Also some configurations are contained in the `main.py` file.

 ## Contributing